 - Don’t shave that day or the day prior.
 The salty water would make your skin burn.

 - Wear some sort of water shoes.
-The seafloor has many sharp salt crystals and may be unbearable to walk on it without any protection.
-We love these water shoes because they come in many different colors and are perfect to be able to walk in the Dead Sea.
+The seafloor has many sharp salt crystals and might be unbearable to walk on it without any protection.
+I like this one on Amazon that has many designs to choose from:

 - Never put your head under the water.
 Let me just write that again.
 NEVER put your head under the water.
 Even with your eyes closed, water will touch your eyes, and the burning will be intense.

 Places to Visit in Israel: Masada

 Learn about how Herod the Great built his extravagant palace on this towering plateau and used it later as a fortress for the last remaining Jews in Israel.
 They chose to die free rather than to live as slaves to the Romans.
 The story is fascinating, AND the views are stunning.

 Masada is located on top of an isolated rock plateau, so you only have two options to get there.
 One, the easiest, is with a cable car.
 The second is through the Snake Path, a walk up the mountain through stairs.
 They say it takes about an hour, but I would’ve probably taken 3 (if not dying on the way up).
 If you are up for a challenge, this option is for you!

 The history of Masada is fascinating, so you can benefit a lot from going on a guided tour.
 You can have a day-trip that includes also transportation to the Dead Sea.
 Not every area of the Dead Sea is open to visitors, so you save a lot of time.
 If you prefer exploring with a guide, here’s one Masada – Dead Sea tour from which I got plenty of good comments.

 Places to Visit in Israel: The Holocaust Museum